prime31/Odin-Sublime-Text-Plugin/README.md

 ## Installation
 Download or clone this repo into your Sublime Text 3 Packages folder (found via Preferences -> Browse Packages).
-It must be cloned into a folder named "Odin": 'git clone https://github.com/prime31/Odin-Sublime-Text-Plugin.git Odin'
+It must be cloned into a folder named "Odin": `git clone https://github.com/prime31/Odin-Sublime-Text-Plugin.git Odin`